 You know the old saying, variety is the spice of life.
-If you send the same lunch day after day, eventually they will get bored of it and you’ll start seeing a large percentage of it come home at the end of the day.
+If you send the same lunch to school day after day, eventually they will get bored and you’ll start seeing a large percentage of it come home at the end of the day.
 It helps to keep a list of lunch components they like and try to rotate so they aren’t seeing the same lunch day after day.

-Some will consider this bribery, but let’s be real here.
-School can be HARD for those sweet little souls.
+Some will consider this bribery, but let’s be real here, school can be HARD for those sweet little souls.
 I’d be packing them a little treat anyway, so I feel no guilt over asking them to eat something healthy before they tuck into their favourite treat.

 Use a Thermos

 I like to boil the kettle and pour the boiling water into the thermos for a few minutes to warm it up.
-Then I’ll heat the food a little warmer than eating temperature before pouring it into the thermos.
+Then, I’ll heat the food a little warmer than eating temperature before pouring it into the thermos.
 This ensures that it’s still warm enough to eat when lunchtime comes around.

 Here are some handy tips to help keep you sane during school lunch season.

 It can get hard coming up with lunch ideas every day, so I find it helpful to include the major plant-based food groups.
 Ask yourself if each is represented.
 Does this lunch contain whole grains?
-Is there fruit?
+What about fruit?
 Some vegetables?
 Are legumes represented?
 Once I finish hitting those main groups lunch is basically done.
 Add a snack or two (depending on what you’ve already packed) and call it a day.